Dwarka, Gujarat

 © HarGharPuja

-The temple's origins trace back to Krishna's great-grandson, Vajranabh, over 2500 years ago.
-Mentioned in the Mahabharata and Puranas, the Dwarkadhish Temple has stood as a beacon of devotion and architectural splendour.
+The origins of the temple can be traced to Vajranabh, the great-grandson of Krishna, dating back more than 2500 years.
+Referenced in both the Mahabharata and the Puranas, the Dwarkadhish Temple has served as a symbol of devotion and remarkable architectural beauty.

 © HarGharPuja